 Use of nostalgia.
 People tend to respond to nostalgia.
-Having a historical presentation like a 90’s or 80’s theme are some things that resonate with people.
+Having a historical presentation with a ’90s or ’80s theme is something that resonates with people.

 Inclusion.
-Having a wide array of people in terms of age, gender, aesthetic, and race really resonates with people.
+Having a wide array of people in terms of age, gender, aesthetic, and race really resonate with people.
 Try to feature people from a variety of groups to increase engagement.

 Simplification.
 This is in terms of how you communicate ideas.
 People prefer simple language and ideas to complex ones.

 Shapes.
 Find a playful way to present your information so that it can draw people’s attention.
 Shapes provide a great way for you to do this.

 Data usage.
 People are slowly moving towards talking about hard numbers.
 Back up what you are communicating in your newsletter.